bentolor/microframeworks-showcase/README.md

 and [http://localhost:8080/hello](http://localhost:8080/hello)

 ### Option #2: Using IntelliJ IDEA
-Open the project using IntelliJ IDEA Ultimate and execute the _Ninja: Run Example_ run configuration.
+Open the project using IntelliJ IDEA and execute the _Ninja: Run Example_ run configuration.

 ### Option #3: As standalone JAR
 Let gradle build the all-in-one UberJAR and directly execute it with Java (preferrably in the `ninja/`